 A high standard of courtesy should be maintained at all times.
 Guidelines and reminders are frequently given, but it is expected that courtesy will apply to all areas of activity and relationships.
-It should especially apply towards visitors to the school and when visiting outside the school; towards adults and staff, both teaching and non-teaching; towards one another, both male and female.
+It should especially apply towards visitors to the school and when visiting outside the school; towards adults and staff, both teaching and nonteaching; towards one another, both male and female.
 An important focus is the Dining Hall where behaviour at tables, courtesy to staff, queuing for food, and clearing of tables all afford an excellent opportunity to promote good manners.

-- On all occasions, students should stand up when an adult stops where they are sitting, indoors or outdoors, and find him/her a seat if required. - In town a high standard of dress and behaviour is expected from students at all times, and students should not eat or drink in the streets. - Students should always be prepared to initiate a conversation, look directly at other people and speak clearly. - Students should open doors for adults and staff and, without prompting, offer to carry books and heavy loads. - If visitors to the school ask directions, students should be prepared to take them to their destination. - When an outsider or visiting speaker gives his/her time to help, students should make sure that one of the group writes and/or makes a speech of thanks. - If a student is asked out for a meal at anyone's house, he/she should always offer to clear the table and wash the dishes. - When students are billeted with other people on away games or in the holidays, they should always write a letter of thanks immediately on returning home.
+- In town a high standard of dress and behaviour is expected from students at all times, and students should not eat or drink in the streets. - Students should always be prepared to initiate a conversation, look directly at other people and speak clearly. - Students should open doors for adults and staff and, without prompting, offer to carry books and heavy loads. - If visitors to the school ask directions, students should be prepared to take them to their destination. - When an outsider or visiting speaker gives his/her time to help, students should make sure that one of the group writes and/or makes a speech of thanks. - If a student is asked out for a meal at anyone's house, he/she should always offer to clear the table and wash the dishes. - When students are billeted with other people on away games or in the holidays, they should always write a letter of thanks immediately on returning home.
 Presentation of a small gift is often appropriate. - When students are invited to attend any social function, they should always reply in good time in correct formal terms.